 Today, opiate overdose is the leading cause of accidental death in Massachusetts.
 Fatal and nonfatal overdose can result from the abuse of opiates such as morphine, heroin, fentanyl, oxycodone (as found in OxyContin®, Percocet® and Percodan®), and hydrocodone (as found in Vicodin®).
 The Norwood Police Department has not undertaken the deployment of naloxone due to a spike in overdoses in Norwood.
 While there were approximately 60 fatal opiate overdoses in Norfolk County in 2013, none occurred in Norwood.
 However, NPD officers responded to six non-fatal cases and there have been fatalities in past years.
 Now, especially in cases where the Fire Department’s ALS ambulance is unavailable, officers will have the training and equipment to immediately treat the overdose.

 Chief Brooks thanks and recognizes the assistance provided by Dr. Valkanas.
 Sergeant Michael Benedetti managed the project for the Department and Officer Christopher Padden handled policy development.
 District Attorney Michael Morrissey has fully supported this initiative.

-The Norwood Police Department is only the fourth law enforcement agency in Massachusetts, and one of only a handful in the United States, to equip its officers with the means and training to medically reverse opiate overdoses.
+In 2014 the Norwood Police Department was the fourth law enforcement agency in Massachusetts, and one of only a handful in the United States, to equip its officers with the means and training to medically reverse opiate overdoses.
 Chief Brooks noted that the officers of the NPD have embraced this initiative, as they recognize it is in keeping with the Department’s core mission to protect human life.